i64dev/.github/profile/README.md

 ### Need Help Getting Started?

-Feel free to open a discussion in the repo you'd like to work on.
+Feel free to start a discussion in the repo you'd like to work on.